-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, from the Windows Desktop, rightclick the network status icon, and then select Open Network and Sharing Center.
-Click Set up a new connection or network.
+NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point.

+NOTE: If you do not see the WLAN you want to connect to, open the Network Sharing Center.
+To access the Network Sharing Center, from the Start screen, type network and sharing.
+Click Settings, and then select Network and Sharing Center from the options displayed.
+Select Set up a new connection or network.
 A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.

-After the connection is made, place the mouse pointer over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.
+After the connection is made, mouse-over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.